lastzero/tweethog/README.md

 Installation
 ------------
 Make sure you got the latest version of Go installed on your computer.
 It can be downloaded for free at https://golang.org/dl/.
 You might need to install Xcode and agree to its license first on OS X.

 Then open a terminal and enter:

 ```
-go get github.com/lastzero/tweethog
+go get github.com/lastzero/tweethog/cmd/tweethog
 ```

 To update it afterwards:

 ```
-go get -u github.com/lastzero/tweethog
+go get -u github.com/lastzero/tweethog/cmd/tweethog
 ```

+Note: Your PATH, GOPATH and GOROOT environment variables need to be set correctly for `go get` to work as expected.

 Configuration
 -------------
 In order to stream status updates, TweetHog needs access to the Twitter API:

-1. Copy (or rename) [config.example.yml](config.example.yml) to config.yml
+1. Copy [config.example.yml](config.example.yml) to config.yml in the directory you wish to execute the command
 2. Create your own Twitter API keys & tokens on https://apps.twitter.com/app/new
 3. Put them in config.yml by replacing the placeholders